Whittlesea

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Whittlesea has an income level below the national average, based on the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Whittlesea is $46,362, while the average income stands at $56,946.
-This compares to figures for Greater Melbourne of $57,688 and $75,164 respectively.
-Considering a Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $50,187 (median) and $61,644 (average).
-According to the 2021 Census figures, household, family, and personal incomes in Whittlesea rank modestly, between the 32nd and 43rd percentiles.
-The largest income bracket comprises 33.3% of residents earning $1,500 - $2,999 weekly (3,005 residents), similar to the broader area where this cohort also represents 32.8%.
+The suburb of Whittlesea had a median income among taxpayers of $46,362 and an average income of $56,946 in the financial year 2023, according to latest ATO data aggregated by AreaSearch.
+These figures are below those for Greater Melbourne, which stood at $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $50,187 (median) and $61,644 (average).
+The 2021 Census figures show that household, family, and personal incomes in Whittlesea rank modestly, between the 32nd and 43rd percentiles.
+The largest income bracket comprises 33.3% earning $1,500 - 2,999 weekly, with 3,007 residents falling into this category, similar to the broader area where this cohort represents 32.8%.
 Housing affordability pressures are severe in Whittlesea, with only 84.3% of income remaining after housing costs, ranking at the 44th percentile.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 4th decile.
+The suburb's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income